splunk-soar-connectors/.github/.github/SPLUNKBASE_PUBLISH_QUEUE.md

 workflow uses its repository-scoped `GITHUB_TOKEN`, with `issues:write` declared in the workflow, to create and update queue issues.

-Keep `SPLUNKBASE_PUBLISH_QUEUE_ENABLED` unset or `false` while configuring and testing.
+Keep `SPLUNKBASE_PUBLISH_QUEUE_ENABLED` unset or `false` while configuring.
 The reusable workflow continues to publish directly in that state, with one upload POST per job.

+For the canary:

+1. In each of the five approved connector repositories, open **Settings** → **Secrets and variables** → **Actions** → **Variables** and add `SPLUNKBASE_PUBLISH_QUEUE_ENABLED=true`.
+2. In `splunk-soar-connectors/.github`, add the same repository variable with value `true`.
+This enables the scheduled central worker.
-Set this variable to `true` for only the five approved canary repositories first.
-After the canary passes, expose the same variable to all connector repositories and this central repository.
+3. After the canary passes, make `SPLUNKBASE_PUBLISH_QUEUE_ENABLED=true` available to all connector repositories, preferably as one organization variable, while keeping it available to this central repository.

+No other repository setting needs to change.
+Issues and Actions are already enabled, the required actions are already allowlisted, and the repository's `GITHUB_TOKEN` already has read/write workflow permissions.

 ## Canary